Last Updated on February 14, 2022

 Absolutely No Regrets

 Our motto is No Regrets – and we certainly do not regret choosing this lifestyle.
 You will not hear a complaint from us about this adventurous, liberating turn our lives took in April 2010.
 We certainly don’t regret getting out here to experience each day to the fullest.
 But I don’t think that either one of us were mentally prepared to have so many friendships shelved by lack of contact.
 Especially not in a world where social media seamlessly connects people across time zones and continents and these tools allow us to communicate in real time, any time.
-Somehow these tools can’t keep us connected to friends from home, no matter how hard we try – especially because not everyone documents their daily adventures on a website we can subscribe to (by the way, if you haven’t subscribed to us, you should – you can sign up at the end of this post).
+Somehow these tools can’t keep us connected to friends from home, no matter how hard we try – especially because not everyone documents their daily adventures on a website we can subscribe to.

 So if the past 21 months of travel have taught us anything, it has been that one of the downsides of this nomadic lifestyle has been the suddenly sporadic contact with people from home, the ones you have known the longest and shared the most with.